VinishUchiha/bezos/README.md

 - A simple Actor Critic Network
 - RL Algorithm: PPO [Paper on Arxiv](https://arxiv.org/abs/1707.06347)
 - RL Algorithm: A2C [OpenAI blog post](https://openai.com/blog/baselines-acktr-a2c/)
+- Supports all the OpenAI Gym env
+- I added all the Vizdoom envs as well
+- Supports the marLo env [Github](https://github.com/crowdAI/marLo)

 ### Built With
 The framework uses Pytorch to do all the deep learning stuff, numpy, and OpenAI Gym